The flaws of the interview process

 One of the most common examples of the last point is emails.
 I am talking about those template emails saying they decided to go further with other candidates, with no feedback whatsoever.
 Or even canceling your application from scratch without mentioning the reasons why they have decided to withdraw your application in the first place.

 Not to mention the number of times I get ghosted after I ask for feedback.

-Having big companies setting the bar high in terms of complexity and how difficult it is to pass their interview process, has side effects on other companies which follow the same approach and decide to take this as a metric of success.
+Having big companies setting the bar high in terms of complexity and how difficult it is to pass their interview process, has side effects on other companies that follow the same approach and decide to take this as a metric of success.

 Far from being the reason for their success, one of the main reasons why they are complex is due to the filter they are forced to make based on the number of applications they have.
-In the long run, this will give more false negatives, but companies who are getting tons of requests are eligible to take that risk.
+In the long run, this will give more false negatives, but companies that are getting tons of requests are eligible to take that risk.

 The first takeaway of the article, avoid copying other companies’ processes!
 The big names are the ones dictating the way to do these processes in a way that fits their needs.
 But that doesn't mean this process will be useful for all companies.

 I understand that in places that receive tons of applications with higher salaries in the market, there's a bigger filter that needs to be done.
 This means that if the salary you will end up getting is a life game-changer, I will expect it to be more challenging than others.

 But why do others follow the same thing?
 As for my understanding, it is just because is trending.